-§ 153.038 C1 - CENTRAL COMMERCE.
+§ 153.040 C1 - CENTRAL COMMERCE.

-(1) Retail stores which usually do not require on-site vehicular pick-up, including but not limited to such uses as food, meat, drugs, clothing, art, jewelry, dry good and notions, home supplies and paint and wallpaper stores and shops.

-(2) Professional and business offices and office buildings, offices for personal services.

-(3) Restaurants, lunch counters, taverns and cafes.
+- (A) Purpose.
+Retail stores of a retail, service, office or entertainment nature at a relatively high density of development (little or no yard space), together with other related uses that are typically found in a downtown area. - (B) Permitted uses. - (1) Retail stores - (2) Professional and business offices and office buildings, offices for personal services. - (3) Restaurants, lunch counters, taverns and cafes.

-(4) Hotels, apartment-hotels and apartments, provided such apartments are located above the first full story.

-- (5) Newspaper and job printing establishments. - (6) Public buildings. - (7) Private clubs. - (8) Theaters, assembly halls and commercial recreation establishments. - (9) Public and private parking lots. - (10) Telephone exchange and public utility structures. - (11) Wholesale business and storage incident to a permitted use.
+- (4) Hotels. - (5) Newspaper and printing establishments. - (6) Public buildings. - (7) Private clubs. - (8) Theaters, assembly halls and commercial recreation establishments. - (9) Public and private parking lots. - (10) Telephone exchange and public utility structures. - (11) Wholesale business and storage incident to a permitted use. - (12) Service establishments. - (13) Banks, financial and lending institutions. - (14) Retail establishments. - (15) Repair Shops. - (C) Uses by conditional permit. - (1) Automobile service stations. - (2) Those other uses which in the opinion of the Planning Commission are of the same general character as those described above and which will not be detrimental to the C1 District. - (3) Multiple-family dwelling. - (4) Apartments located above the first floor provided off-street parking requirements are met - (5) Residential units on the ground floor of a commercial building.
+Subject to the following - (a) Only 1 single family residential unit shall be permitted per structure - (b) The square footage of the residential unit is no more than 50% of the gross floor area of the building, with remaining 50% retained for commercial use - (c) A separate entrance is provided for the residential structure that is not used for commercial purposes - (d)Off-street parking is provided in conformance with section 153.5 Parking Requirements

-(12) Service establishments, such as barber and beauty shops, laundry, dry-cleaning or dyeing, tailoring, dressmaking, shoe making and repair shops when these shops are primarily service or services and sales shops and not manufacturing plants.

-(13) Banks, financial and lending institutions.

-(B) Uses by conditional permit.

-(1) Automobile service stations.

-(2) Those other uses which in the opinion of the Planning Commission are of the same general character as those described above and which will not be detrimental to the C1 District.

-(3) Multiple-family dwelling.

-(4) Manufactured home parks which are licensed by the State Board of Health and meet the requirements of Chapter 151 of this Code.

-(5) One and two family dwellings constructed on site prior to December 31, 1973, with the exception of such dwellings with direct frontage on a state highway.
+- (e) The residential unit must meet Building Code, ADA and other applicable access requirements - (f) The requirements of 153.102 Conditional Use Permits are met - (6) Outdoor dining areas - (7) Manufactured home parks that obtain all applicable Federal, State, and local permits or approvals. - (8) One- and two-family dwellings constructed on site prior to December 31, 2022, with the exception of such dwellings with direct frontage on a state highway.
 Such uses shall maintain as a primary condition that they will not be expanded nor be changed in architecture for any reason, nor shall they be subject to exterior alteration except for maintenance and safety reasons.
 Any interior alteration shall be consistent with the main residential use.
+One- and two-family dwellings permitted by conditional use that are damaged or destroyed by weather, fire, or vandalism shall be allowed to be repaired or reconstructed if a building permit is submitted and approved no longer than a year after the incident.

-(1) Minimum floor area: none, other than multiple-family dwellings as follows:

-(a) 1 bedroom unit 600 square feet per dwelling unit (b) 2 bedroom unit 700 square feet per dwelling unit (c) 3 bedroom unit 900 square feet per dwelling unit

-(2) Building height limit: All uses, three stories but less than 35 feet.

-(D) Minimum lot requirements.
+- (1) Minimum floor area: none, other than multiple-family dwellings as follows: - (a) 1 bedroom unit 600 square feet per dwelling unit - (b) 2 bedroom unit 700 square feet per dwelling unit - (c) 3 bedroom unit 900 square feet per dwelling unit - (2) Building height limit: three stories but less than 35 feet. - (2) Exterior Building Requirements - (a) All exterior wall surfaces may be a combination of materials including brick, dimensional stone, rock faced block, decorative concrete panel, architectural concrete block, cast-in-place concrete, stone, stucco, wood or glass.
+An average of said materials shall constitute no loess than 90 percent of the exterior wall façade less windows, doorways, roof, and garage doors. - (E) Minimum lot requirements.

-- (1) Area. - (a) Multiple-family dwellings:

-1. Each efficiency unit 1,200 square feet ---- ---------------------- -------------------